-From the desks of Tracie DeFreitas, M.S., Principal Consultant — ADA Specialist and Anna Saab (she/her), B.S., Employment Specialist
+From the desks of Tracie DeFreitas, M.S., Program Leader, Director of Training, Services, and Outreach and Anna Saab (she/her), B.S., Employment Specialist

 You’ve requested an accommodation at work, but your employer has denied the request.
 What do you do now?
 Do you have options under the federal Americans with Disabilities Act (ADA)?
 If you work for an ADA-covered entity, you do.
 JAN offers some strategies for you to consider.